Write: Write the Contents of a Data Frame to an External File

 Abbreviation: wrt, wrt_r, wrt_x

-Writes the contents of the specified data frame, such as with the default d, to the current working directory as either the default csv data file, an Excel data table, an OpenDocument Spreadsheet file, or a native R data file of the specified data frame.
-If the write is for a csv file, then any variable labels are written to a second csv file with "_lbl" appended to the file name.
+Writes the contents of the specified data frame, such as with the default d, to the current working directory as either the default csv data file and also tab limited and space unlimited text files, an Excel data table, an OpenDocument Spreadsheet file, an arrow feather or parquet file, or a native R data file of the specified data frame.
+If the write is for a .csv, or .tsv, or .prn text file, then any variable labels are written to a second csv file with "_lbl" appended to the file name.
 Any variable labels and variable units are automatically included in a native R data file.

 Usage